dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/design-overview.rst

    it must include a UUID generated by ``UUID.randomUUID``, so the responder can obtain a write lock on the resource being updated.

-The routing function then passes the ``Try`` to ``org.knora.webapi.routing.RouteUtils.runJsonRoute()``, which takes care of sending the message to ``ResponderManagerV1`` and returning a response to the client, as well as handling errors.
+The routing function then passes the message to ``org.knora.webapi.routing.RouteUtils.runJsonRoute()``, which takes care of sending the message to ``ResponderManagerV1`` and returning a response to the client.
+Any exceptions thrown befor calling ``org.knora.webapi.routing.RouteUtils.runJsonRoute()`` are handled by the ``KnoraExceptionHandler``.

 See :ref:`how-to-add-a-route` for an example.